lcduarte/XsdToJavaAPI/XsdToJavaAPIRoot/XsdParser/README.md

 ### Reference solving

 <div style="text-align:right">
     This is a big feature of this library.
-In XSD files the usage os the ref attribute is frequent, in order to avoid repetition of xml code.
+In XSD files the usage of the ref attribute is frequent, in order to avoid repetition of xml code.
 This generates two problems when handling the parsing which are detailed below.
 </div>